7even/ruby-style-guide/README.md

     # good
     e = M * c**2
     ```

-    `{` and `}` deserve a bit of clarification, since they are used
-    for block and hash literals, as well as embedded expressions in
-    strings.
-For hash literals two styles are considered acceptable.

-    ```Ruby
-    # good - space after { and before }
-    { one: 1, two: 2 }

-    # good - no space after { and before }
-    {one: 1, two: 2}
-    ```

-    The first variant is slightly more readable (and arguably more
-    popular in the Ruby community in general).
-The second variant has
-    the advantage of adding visual difference between block and hash
-    literals.
-Whichever one you pick - apply it consistently.

     As far as embedded expressions go, there are also two acceptable
     options: